rotundasoftware/modui-base/README.md

 It also offers a `template` property on the view class which will be used to automatically populate view elements' HTML, if supplied.

 ### Options
 ModuiBase provides a simple declarative syntax to define the public properties, or "options", of a view, and a mechanism to update a view when its options are changed.
-The declarative syntax for options makes it easy to understand the "API" for each view class.
+The declarative syntax for options makes it easy to reference the "API" for each view class.
 Options are:

 * Declared as an array on the view class, with support for required and default values
 * Can be retrieved and modified by other views via public `get()` and `set()` methods